-Millcreek Behavioral Health offers a long-term residential treatment program that provides specialized training and development programming to children and teens between the ages of 6 and 17 who have intellectual disabilities and/or related developmental disabilities.
-The 61 children and teens living in our community-based group homes are provided a normal living environment designed to enhance all opportunities for success.
+Millcreek Behavioral Health offers a long-term residential treatment program that provides specialized training and development programming to adolescents or teens between the ages of 6 and 17 who have intellectual disabilities and/or related developmental disabilities.
+The adolescents or teens experiencing our residential treatment programs by living in our community-based group homes are provided a normal living environment designed to enhance all opportunities for success.
 A child or teen who joins our ICF/IID program must experience significant deficits in the abilities to learn, take proper care of oneself, and communicate with others effectively, and have challenges with socialization, self-direction, mobility, and living independently.
-In order for our teens and children to acquire adaptive behavioral skills, we are proud to offer a structured setting for our residents.
-Our goal is to teach the child or teen the skills needed to return to the least restrictive environment – most preferably his or her home.
+In order for our teens and children to acquire adaptive behavioral skills, we are proud to offer a structured residential setting for our residents.
+The goal of our programs is to teach the adolescent or teen the skills needed to return to the least restrictive environment outside of our residential facility – most preferably their home.

-When a child or teen is admitted into our program, he or she will undergo a variety of evaluations including psychiatric, medical, and diagnostic assessments that will allow us to determine the best course of action for treatment.
+When an adolescent or teen is admitted into our residential program, they will undergo a variety of evaluations including psychiatric, medical, and diagnostic assessments that will allow us to determine the treatment program for them.
 Our multidisciplinary team of professionals, including psychologists, social services, nursing staff, psychiatrists, medical physicians, behavioral and pathological professionals, and other specialized consultation services will work together to create an individualized program plan (IPP).
 Each child will receive a unique program plan that contains strengths, needs, goals, objectives, and plans for discharge.
-Types of therapeutic interventions include:
+Types of therapeutic interventions through this program plan include:

-- FAMS program is run by nurses to help residents learn importance of medication management
+- FAMS Program (Run by nurses to help residents learn importance of medication management)

-- Education is held Monday through Friday with the end-goal of graduation
+- Education Programs (Held Monday through Friday with the end-goal of graduation)

-Highly integrated psychological and psychiatric services are provided to proactively treat severe emotional, behavioral, and/or developmental delays.
-Areas of emphasis in a child’s IPP may include:
+Highly integrated psychological and psychiatric residential services are provided to proactively treat severe emotional, behavioral, and/or developmental delays.
+Areas of emphasis in a child’s individualized program plan may include:

 - Developing self-care skills